KDE/tokodon/README.md

 * [FireFish](https://codeberg.org/firefish/firefish), [Iceshrimp.NET](https://iceshrimp.net) and other Misskey forks

 Other services may work in Tokodon, although keep in mind it's not possible to support every extra feature.
-We also tend to test against the latest Mastodon, so your experience may depending on your Fediverse software.
+We also tend to test against the latest Mastodon, so your experience may depend on your Fediverse software.

 ## Get It